xinbenlv/zThink/_posts/2024-10-08-TrustMail.md

   - en-US
   - orange-dao
 ---
-## Idea: TrustMail (codename)
+## Idea: Decentralizing Trust in Emails (codename)

 ### Technical Proposal: Scalable Email Anti-Spam System

 This proposal outlines a scalable solution to combat email spam using a trust-based, crowd-sourced model combined with optional monetary incentives for message prioritization.
 The system incorporates three key elements:

-1. **Direct Trust**: Anyone you trust should be able to send email to you.
-Emails from pre-approved addresses or domains bypass spam filters, ensuring reliable communication.
+1. **Direct Trust**: Anyone you trust directly should be able to send email to you.
+Spam filter should not block them.
-2. **Extended Trust**: everyone can give trust score to other senders at individual level or domain level.
-Everyone retrieve trust score of senders out-side of the known sender from their friends by doing a PageRank-style calculation.
-4. **Trust-Based Forwarding**: Non-allowlisted senders who opt not to pay can request trusted individuals to forward messages on their behalf, leveraging social trust to bypass filters.
-5. **Monetary Prioritization**: Non-allowlisted senders can pay recipients for priority reading, offering a way to guarantee email visibility.
+2. **Extended Trust**: Everyone who you don't know, but your friend trust, you can decide if you can trust them by calculate your propagated trust level via a PageRank-style calculation.
+3. **Group Trust**: You can not only trust individual, but also trust a group of senders by their domain name.
+4. **Warm Connection**: A sender who wants to be sent
+5. **Here's the money, trust me once**: Non-allowlisted senders can pay-to-send emails.
+Receiver can decide whether to add them to trusted list once they finish reading the paid-to-read email.

 Upon receiving an email, the recipient flags the sender as:

 - **Trusted for a Limited Time**
 - **Trusted Permanently**
-- **Spam**
+- **Mark as Spammer**

-This creates a self-regulating system where trust is earned and managed by users, reducing spam without compromising communication.
+This way, you can ensure reputation / trust based spam-filtering.
+Everyone is incentivized to do the right thing.

+Marketing people can focus on sending email with high quality, removing platforms as intermediaries.

+If you read too many "Pay-to-Read"

 ### TrustMail: A Market-Driven Approach to Email Spam Prevention